Meditation

 Meditation belongs to a group of therapies known as complementary and alternative medicine (CAM).

-There are various types of meditation, but it is generally described as a mental technique that requires inward focus and mental concentration.
-You may choose to practice meditation independently, perhaps with the guidance of a book or video, or attend meditation classes where you can be taught various techniques directly.
+You may choose to practice meditation independently, perhaps with the guidance of a book or video.
+Or you may prefer to attend meditation classes where you can be taught various techniques directly.
 Meditation instruction can also be delivered online.

 Find out more